 As she entered the living room, she saw Annie through the satin sheers of the front plate-glass windows.
-Her daughter was tossing a suitcase into the trunk of the new Saturn her father had given her as a graduation gift.
-Shocked, Nora stood staring as Annie slammed the trunk, walked around to the driver's side of the car, unlocked it, and slid in.
+Her daughter was tossing a suitcase into the trunk of the new car her father had given her as a graduation gift.
+Shocked, Nora stood staring as Annie slammed the trunk, walked around to the driver's side, unlocked it, and slid in.